 The development of LS-OPT has continued with an emphasis on the integration with LS-DYNA and LS-PREPOST.
-The main focus of Version 4 has been the development of a new graphical postprocessor.
+The main focus of Version 4 has been the development of a new graphical postprocessor as well as the improvement of the job scheduling system, especially with regard to scheduling on computer clusters.
 The following features have been added:

-Version 4.0:
+Version 40.